KaiYan289/KaiYan289.github.io/about.markdown

 150. If your RL agent is diverging due to strange reasons, try layernorm on the critic.
 However, adding layernorm to the critic is not always the best choice; sometimes (e.g. mujoco) it slows down the learning process, but sometimes (e.g. adroit) it is magical.

 151. If you are wondering how people solve antmaze: they (CQL, IQL) sub reward by 1, making a sparse reward env becoming a dense one.

+152. Make sure that you use \left and \right before the parentheses for complicated contents in the formula (e.g. \\exp\\left(\\frac\{a\}\{b\}\\right) ).

+153. Remember that "by \[4\]" is not correct in writing papers; instead, you should write "by xxx et al. \[4\]".

+154. Remember to use \eqref instead of \ref for equations.

+155. Remember to use vector graph (i.e., pdf) for figures in the paper.

+156. When you are updating posts in Jekyll, make sure that you add posts from a past point of time.
+The future posts will be skipped by Jekyll.
+To check this, use jekyll build --verbose.

+157. Remember that openreview requires "\_" for latex formulas that are "_" in overleaf. https://docs.openreview.net/reference/openreview-tex/common-issues-with-latex-code-display

+158. Check for the success file when you use hdfs to download items.

 <!--
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)